tsattler/geometric_burstiness/README.md

 Notice that some parameters of our method, such as the number of nearest words (5) used in ``query`` or the number of visual words expected in the vocabulary (200k) in ``compute_hamming_thresholds`` are hardcoded.

+The main intention for releasing this software is to stimulate further research on visual place recognition and to allow other researchers to compare their method against our approach.
+While we might update the software from time to time, this package will not be regularly maintained or updated.

+# Questions & Suggestions
+For questions or suggestions, please contact Torsten Sattler (torsten.sattler@inf.ethz.ch).

 # Acknowledgements
 This work was supported by Google’s Project Tango and EC Horizon 2020 project REPLICATE (no. 687757).
 The authors thank Relja Arandjelović for his invaluable help with the DisLoc algorithm.